louis-thevenet/n7-deep-learning/rapport/rapport.typ

   [Some are born great, but some become great by their wit.], [Intéressant], [Someone is not what you think about him; you think about him.], [Incohérent], )
-/ Intéressants:
+/ Intéressants: 11
-/ Etranges:
+/ Etranges: 2
-/ Incohérents:
+/ Incohérents: 5
+/ Pas un proverbe: 2

+Comme précédemment, ce modèle peu de résultat incohérents.
+On constate qu'on obtient des résultats plus intéressant avec ce dataset plus important.

 = Conclusion